By Tom O’Connor

 Most Important Issues Regarding eDiscovery

-When it came to simplifying that process, 64% stated they would like to see the processing stage simplified compared to 40% last year while 45% would prefer to see collection made easier compared to 44% last year.
-Changes to review went from 38% to 34% and identification from 31% to 29% while ECA held steady at 29%.
+When it came to simplifying that process, 44% stated they would like to see the processing stage simplified compared to 64% last year while 26% would prefer to see collection made easier compared to 45% last year.
+Changes to review went from 34% to 44% and identification from 29% to 26.
+ECA held steady for the third year in a row at 29%.

 Tom is a nationally-known consultant, speaker and writer in the area of computerized litigation support systems.
 His involvement with large cases led him to become familiar with dozens of software applications for litigation support and he has both designed databases and trained legal staffs in their use of eDiscovery tools.
 Tom is the author of The Automated Law Firm, a guide to computer systems and software published by Aspen Law & Business and The Lawyers Guide to Summation, published by the ABA.